natemortensen/poem_annotator/README.md

 ##### create

-Arguments: `{ annotation: { annotate_id: "aX5D3as45xrj44" } }`
+Arguments: `{ annotation: {} }`

 Send AJAX request to post annotation to database.
 Must return JSON object with status == “success” or 200 if successful.
-Example:
+Sample Response:

 ```javascript
 {